voolyvex/MostWanted_JS/README.md

 # MostWanted_JS
-website demonstrating use of JavaScript callbacks and higher order array methods to search and filter data
+This website demonstrates the use of JavaScript callbacks and higher order array methods to search and filter data